 Why I Love This Recipe

 Lentils are such a nutritional powerhouse, loaded with tons of protein and fiber.
 Plus, they last a long time in your pantry so you can have them on hand for an easy weeknight meal!
-This is a great plant-based recipe that is also budget friendly!
+This is a great plant-based recipe that is also budget-friendly!
 This dish really is built on pantry staples.
 You don’t need a ton of fresh produce, so you’ll probably have things on hand to make this at any time.
 And while lentils do take a little time to cook, this recipe is pretty hands-off.
 That means you can prep it, get it on the stove, and have the kitchen all cleaned up before dinner is served!
-These are my favorite types of recipes.

 Curried Lentil Ingredients